 Certificates of Achievement in Safety are awarded to all participating operations that have met all of the certificate criteria outlined below.
 Mines or quarries operated by a Federal, State, County, or Municipal agency also are eligible for Certificates of Achievement in Safety.

 Certificate recipients may be recognized by MSHA at safety conferences or other gatherings, and may be identified in various publications.

 All active and intermittently active mineral mining operations required to report injury and employment data under the Federal Mine Safety and Health Act of 1977 are eligible to receive an MSHA Certificate of Achievement in Safety.
 Ten separate groups consisting of mining operations having similar characteristics are identified for the program.
 They are: underground coal mines, surface coal mines, coal processing facilities, underground metal mines, underground nonmetal mines, open pit mines (metal and nonmetal, except stone), open pit stone quarries, sand and gravel bank or pit operations, sand and gravel dredge operations, and metal and nonmetal mills.
 Each of the above groups are divided into large and small categories using median hours worked in each group thus creating twenty separate groups.

-If MSHA records indicate that your operation is eligible for a certificate, you will be sent a verification letter.
-All eligible mine operators who would like to be considered for this must complete and submit their verification information to MSHA.
+If MSHA records indicate that your operation is eligible for a certificate, you will be sent an Electronic verification letter.
+All eligible mine operators who would like to be considered for this must complete and submit their verification information to MSHA, electronically.

 To be eligible for a certificate, a mining operation must:

 1. Have reported employment data to MSHA for each calendar quarter in which it was active during the calendar year (January 1 - December 31);